 His performances have consistently garnered critical acclaim.
 The West Australian has described him as “full of braggadocio but also beguiling charm,” while Seesaw Magazine noted he is “especially successful in getting into his vocal stride.”
 Highlighting his commanding stage presence, Magazine6000 observed: “The talents of Brett Peart in particular immediately gripped my attention.
 His presence was undeniable in every scene.”

-Brett regularly performs with West Australian Opera and Freeze Frame Opera.
-Recent highlights include the Sergeant of Police in The Pirates of Penzance, Owen Hart in Dead Man Walking, and the title role in Don Giovanni.
+Brett performs regularly with West Australian Opera, with recent highlights including Ben in Menotti’s The Telephone and the Sergeant of Police in The Pirates of Penzance.
+He has also performed with Freeze Frame Opera, notably as Owen Hart in Dead Man Walking and the title role in Don Giovanni.
 Throughout these productions, he has shared the stage with distinguished artists such as Teddy Tahu Rhodes, Warwick Fyfe, Rachelle Durkin, and Paul O’Neill.